-Hearing words such as rose, stables and cottage might sound like your eavesdropping on a conversation within the Queens Windsor estate, but in actual fact they make up part of the most common house names in the UK.
+Hearing words such as rose, stables and cottage might sound like you're eavesdropping on a conversation within the Kings Windsor estate, but in actual fact they make up part of the most common house names in the UK.

 Before we get to the list, let’s take a quick look at where the tradition of house naming started.
 Giving a name to your home is a practice that dates back hundreds of years.
 It might not be surprising that this tradition started with the upper class folk, with the name of a manor or estate taking after the person who owns it.
 For example, Lord Harrold owning Harrold Hall Estate.